rikifujihara/T3A1/RikiFujihara_T3A1.md

 ```

 ### .includes
-A value can be passed into the `includes` method to return a boolean indicicating whether or not the array contains that value, like in the snippet below.
+A value can be passed into the `includes` method to return a boolean indicating whether or not the array contains that value, like in the snippet below.

 ``` javascript
 const array = [] // declares an empty array